 The Commission has developed a range of resources, including detailed guidance, to assist you to understand your responsibilities under the Code:

-- Code of Conduct consumers page for information for aged care consumers.
+- Code of Conduct consumers resources for information for aged care consumers.

 The Prudential Governance Standard requires residential aged care providers that hold a refundable deposit to appropriately manage risk.
 It does this by ensuring that providers have processes and controls are in place through a governance system.